 Let’s look at some of the popular acquisition financing structures that are available:

 When companies own stock that is traded publicly, the acquirer can exchange its stock with the target company.
 Stock swaps are common for private companies, whereby the owner of the target company wants to retain a portion of the stake in the combined company since they will likely remain actively involved in the operation of the business.
 The acquiring company often relies on the proficiency of the owner of the target firm to operate effectively.

 Careful stock valuation is important when considering a stock swap for private companies.
 There are various stock valuation methodologies used by proficient merchant bankers, such as Comparative Company Analysis, DCF Valuation Analysis, and Comparative Transaction Valuation Analysis.

 In acquisition finance, equity is the most expensive form of capital.
 Equity financing is often desirable by acquiring companies that target companies that operate in unstable industries and with unsteady free cash flows.
 Acquisition financing is also more flexible, due to the absence of commitment for periodic payments.

 In an all-cash acquisition deal, shares are usually swapped for cash.
 The equity portion of the balance sheet of the parent company remains the same.
 Cash transactions during an acquisition often happen in situations where the company being acquired is smaller and with lower cash reserves than the acquirer.

 Debt financing is one of the favorite ways of financing acquisitions.
 Most companies either lack the capacity to pay out of cash or their balance sheets won’t allow it.
 Debt is also considered the most inexpensive method of financing an acquisition and comes in numerous forms.
 When providing funds for an acquisition, the bank usually analyzes the target company’s projected cash flow, profit margins, and liabilities.
-Analysis of the financial health of both the acquiring company and the target company is a pre-requisite.
+Analysis of the financial health of both the acquiring company and the target company is a prep course.